kumar-sudo-a/Core-Java-Projects/README.md

 # Core-Java-Projects
-This comprises several Core Java Projects which utilizes latest Java Tools and Technologies.
+This comprises several Core Java Projects which utilizes the latest Java Tools and Technologies.